Sharing African Stories

 We celebrate traditional African and Black dances, expressing our culture and community spirit through movement.

-Our drama performances portray stories that explore African and Black heritage, social issues, and community life.
+Our theatre performances portray stories that explore African and Black heritage, social issues, and community life.
+Our performance style is the African Total Theatre form.
+It integrates indigenous African music and dance, storytelling, and drama.

 UPCOMING EVENTS